 I drilled holes for the wrenches and things so that the shorter ones are in the middle, and don’t interfere with the spindle handwheel.

 I used to use these things to setup my Vari-Grind.

 I have now just drilled a 1/8″ hole thru the arm and body at the correct setting(s).
 If it gets off, I can just re-align the holes with a 1/8″ drill bit (or just visually align the holes).

 I discovered that 3″ PVC pipe couplers are the same size as 4″ dust collector hose.

 I cut a length of 3″ pipe, added a coupler and am using that rather than the large hood I had been using.

 I think the pipe collects sanding dust better.
 Also, since the pipe is longer than the hood is, the stand can be farther back and out of the way.
 I was always bumping it with the banjo and had to walk around the lathe to move it around.

-I added a pipe clamp where the two sections slide together to do the height adjustment, so it will stay at the correct height but can rotate.
+I added a pipe clamp to the stand where the two vertical sections slide together for height adjustment, so it will stay at the correct height but can rotate.
 Now I can just swing the pipe out of the way without having to move the stand around.